Is UChicago Test Optional?

 The Supplement from UChicago

 The University of Chicago Supplement requires two essays: one longer one, chosen by you from a list of several possible topics, and one shorter one, explaining why you would like to attend the University of Chicago.
-You can obtain a copy of the Supplement by using either the Coalition Application or the Common Application.
+You can obtain a copy of the Supplement using either the Coalition Application or the Common Application.

 Your UChicago Account